zuozhenggh/learning-library/developer-library/mytodoreact/backend/README.md

    ![](images/application-yaml.png " ")

+4. Copy the edited ./backend/target/classes/application.yaml to backend./src/main/resources/application.yaml

-4. Run the `build.sh` script to build and push the microservices images into the repository
+5. Run the `build.sh` script to build and push the microservices images into the repository

     ```